Goodbye, Golden Nugget Sportsbook in Virginia. Hello, bet365 Sportsbook.

 A few months after Golden Nugget quietly bowed out of Virginia’s market, the company behind bet365 received a temporary license in the state.

 Virginia Lottery spokesman John Hagerty said the Aug.
 15 license for Hillside (Virginia) LLC will earn full status once bet365 Virginia and its leadership team complete paperwork and a background check.

-Regulators also have to test the Virginia bet365 sportsbook app before the company can get a full license and take bets from customers.
+Regulators also have to test the bet365 VA app before the company can get a full license and take bets from customers.

 Bet365 comes as Golden Nugget goes

-Virginia has 13 live sportsbooks at the moment.
+Virginia online sportsbooks number 13 at the moment.
 The count peaked at 14 earlier this year, but DraftKings shut down Golden Nugget Virginia Sportsbook once DK finalized its acquisition of Golden Nugget Online Gaming.

 DraftKings has a much larger share of the Virginia sports betting market.
 Golden Nugget Sportsbook Virginia debuted on Oct.
 13, 2021.
 It stopped taking bets in early May because of the DK merger.

 Technically, the state caps its sportsbook count “at no more than 12 permits,” according to Virginia code.
 Hagerty said the DraftKings-Golden Nugget merger does not free up space in the state’s sportsbook license limit, either.
 So, bet365 will be Virginia’s 15th sportsbook license.